Queen Charlotte Sculpture at Queen Park, London

 myminifactory

-The statue of Queen Charlotte, previously thought to be that of Queen Anne, and believed to have been erected in 1775, is made of lead, once common for statues, but which passed out of use by Victorian times, apart from its use in ornamental garden statues, something of a fashion in the later 18th Century, and revived periodically later on.
-It is an attractive material, giving a white cast where the light falls, and looking blueish or blackish or almost beige depending on the light; very different in aspect from bronze.
-Being soft and heavy, it allows for fine detail, but tends to slump under its own weight, so that as well as internal support, lead statues tend to need external support too, hence the short pillar supporting the drapery on the Queen’s arm, and the solidity of the lower figure.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The statue of Queen Charlotte, previously mistaken as that of Queen Anne, was erected in 1775 and stands tall with a unique history.
+Once common for statues, lead was widely used but eventually fell out of favor by Victorian times, except for ornamental garden statues which became a fleeting fashion in the later 18th Century.
+Periodically revived, this enduring material offers an attractive white cast as light falls upon it, displaying hues of blueish, blackish or beige depending on the angle.
+Soft and heavy, lead lends itself to fine detail but tends to sag under its own weight, requiring both internal and external support.
+A short pillar supports the drapery on Queen Charlotte's arm, while the lower figure remains solid.
+This object is part of "Scan The World", a non-profit initiative by MyMiniFactory that aims to create a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for public access.
+Scan The World is an open source community effort, and if you have interesting items around you and want to contribute, email stw@myminifactory.com to learn how you can help.

 With this file you will be able to print Queen Charlotte Sculpture at Queen Park, London with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Queen Charlotte Sculpture at Queen Park, London.